econia-labs/econia/doc/doc-site/docs/off-chain/data-service-stack.md

 This might take a while to start (expect anywhere from a couple minutes, to more, depending on the machine you have).

+*WARNING*: when switching chains, dont forget to prune the Docker volume (`docker volume prune -af` to prune all Docker volumes).

 ## Result

 Great job!